 More than 70 percent of children and adults requiring a bone marrow transplant do not have an immune-matched sibling.
 However, half of these people will be able to find a matched unrelated donor through the national bone marrow registries.

-Saint Luke's launched the area's only free, public cord donation program at Saint Luke's Hospital in 2008.
-A second location opened at Saint Luke's South Hospital in 2010.
-Unlike private blood banks, which are only available to parents who pay hundreds to thousands of dollars to have their child's cord blood stored, public blood banks are available to everyone.
+Saint Luke's launched the area's only free, public cord blood donation program at Saint Luke's Hospital in 2008.
+Donations are now accepted at eight locations across the metro.
+Unlike private cord blood banks, which are only available to parents who pay hundreds to thousands of dollars to have their child's cord blood stored, public blood banks are available to everyone.

 Saint Luke's Cord Blood program serves as a worldwide resource for children and adults who need a stem cell transplant.
 And collecting umbilical cord blood from donors of different ethnic backgrounds will benefit a larger number of patients.